yevhen/Nake/README.md

 var greeting = "Hello";             //   you can override any script-level variables var who = "world";                  //  with the values passed from the command line

-/// Prints greeting                 //  this F#-style summary is shown in the task listing [Task] void Welcome()               //  [Task] makes method runnable from the command line {
+/// Prints greeting                 //  this F#-style summary is shown in task listing [Task] void Welcome()               //  [Task] makes method runnable from command line {
     WriteLine("{greeting},{who}!"); //  forget ugly string.Format & string concatenation
 }                                   //   with built-in support for string interpolation

 [Task] void Tell(
     string what = "Hello",          //     for parameterized tasks you can supply